Quaternion-Valued Wavelets on the Plane: A Construction via the Douglas-Rachford Approach: Projection operators

-Recall that the quaternionic feasibility problem is posed on the Hilbert module $(\mathsf{S}^{4\times 4})_{\sigma\tau}^{Q_{\eta}^2}$ which contains ensembles that satisfy all of the consistency conditions.
-When employing projection algorithms, the initial ensemble must lie in $(\mathsf{S}^{4\times 4})_{\sigma\tau}^{Q_{\eta}^2}$ as defined in \eqref{eqn:QHilbert}.
-In this section, we describe the appropriate projectors onto each of the constraint sets in the quaternionic wavelet feasibility problem.
+We now look at the projectors onto the constraint sets $C_1$, $C_2$ and $C_3$ of the quaternionic wavelet feasiblity problem defined in Problem~\ref{prob:Qwaveletfeasibilityproblem}.
+It is important to note that this problem is posed on the Hilbert module $(\mathsf{S}^{4\times 4})_{\sigma\tau}^{Q_{\eta}^2}$ which contains ensembles that satisfy all of the consistency conditions.
+And so, when employing projection algorithms, the initial ensemble must lie in $(\mathsf{S}^{4\times 4})_{\sigma\tau}^{Q_{\eta}^2}$ as defined in \eqref{eqn:QHilbert}.